Srikarmk/100-days-of-code-Srikar/README.md

 ✅Automated my other twitter account using Tweepy.

 Reduced my screentime today and thought about the mistakes i made so far.
 Well time to put in the work.

+## Day 72 of #100DaysOfCode

+✅Worked on my twitter bot.
+✅Solved some code chef problems.

+Posted after a long break ...
+Damn need to push through the procrastination 😩!